 A Databricks workspace is where you store your notebooks and other related items.
 Although a notebook has a default programming language, you can add code from other languages by starting it with a percent sign and the name of the other language.

 DBFS (or the “Databricks File System”) is a distributed filesystem that’s installed on a Databricks cluster and backed by Azure Storage.

 A job is a way of running an entire notebook at scheduled times.
 It also keeps a record of previous runs.
 In most cases, it’s less expensive to run a job on a new cluster than on an existing cluster because you get charged the automated workload price, which is less than the interactive price.
 It’s also usually a good idea to select the autoscaling option so you don’t have to guess how many nodes the cluster should have.

 To learn more about Azure Databricks, you can read Microsoft’s documentation.
-Also watch for new Microsoft Azure courses on Cloud Academy, because we’re always publishing new courses.
 Please give this course a rating, and if you have any questions or comments, please let us know.
 Thanks and have fun with Azure Databricks!

 Guy launched his first training website in 1995 and he's been helping people learn IT technologies ever since.
 He has been a sysadmin, instructor, sales engineer, IT manager, and entrepreneur.
 In his most recent venture, he founded and led a cloud-based training infrastructure company that provided virtual labs for some of the largest software vendors in the world.
 Guy’s passion is making complex technology easy to understand.
 His activities outside of work have included riding an elephant and skydiving (although not at the same time).